SoccerNet/sn-reid/README.md

 For that purpose, you'll need to provide the location of the corresponding ground truth file, i.e. `test_bbox_info.json` for the test set, which is part of the dataset you downloaded before.
 Make sure to use the correct ground truth file (valid or test) with respect to the set on which the ranking result file was computed.
+Exported ranking results cannot be evaluated locally for the challenge set because the corresponding ground truth file is kept private from the participants.

 ### How to submit your ranking results to participate in the challenge
-In order to participate in the challenge, the resulting JSON file should be submitted on the online evaluation platform [EvalAI](https://eval.ai/web/challenges/challenge-page/1538/evaluation).
+In order to participate in the challenge, the exported ranking results for the challenge set should be submitted as a JSON file on the online evaluation platform [EvalAI](https://eval.ai/web/challenges/challenge-page/1538/evaluation).
 Further information can be found on the EvalAI website.

 ## Future improvements
 This repository will be actively maintained during the course of the challenge, make sure to subscribe and come back frequently to get the latest updates!
 Here are some of the things we plan to add or improve:
-- A more accurate description of the dataset structure and file naming convention.
 - Some stats about the dataset size.
 - Faster ranking script in rank.py to assess model performance.
 - ...